Togetsukyo Bridge 渡月橋

 The bridge is accessible by train.

-Take the JR Sagano/San-in Main Line from Kyoto Station to Saga-Arashiyama Station.
-Alternatively, you can ride on the Keifuku Line/Arashiyama Main Line to Arashiyama Station.
-The bridge is a one- minute walk from there.
+Take the JR Sagano Line from Kyoto Station to Saga-Arashiyama Station.
+Alternatively, you can take the Keifuku Arashiyama Main Line to Arashiyama Station.
+The bridge is a one-minute walk.

 The first bridge here was built in 836, while the current one was finished in 1934.
 Although the bridge appears to be made of wood, its columns and beams are reinforced concrete, and only the parapets are made from cypress.